skellis46/slipbox/Lithium dancing.md

 ## Abstract

 In this article I explore screendance's affair with social media, and the logics of production and consumption endemic to dancing for and with smartphones.
 I use an incidental encounter with two people making a dance video to try and make sense of the ways in which screendance practices and practitioners are being changed by social media technologies.
-I use the work of Harmony Bench, Shoshana Zuboff, Alan Jacobs, Zygmunt Bauman, Neil Postman, Yuk Hui and Annie Pfingst and Helen Poynor to construct a seven-part experimental and non-linear narrative about how screendance can become a set of practices that visibly contradict the extractive datafication of humans in motion.
+The writing is built on the work of Harmony Bench, Shoshana Zuboff, Alan Jacobs, Zygmunt Bauman, Neil Postman, Yuk Hui and Annie Pfingst and Helen Poynor.
+I use their scholarship and art to construct an experimental and non-linear seven-part narrative about how screendance can become a set of practices that visibly contradict the extractive datafication of humans in motion.

-Part 1 -- _Two young people and their camera_ -- describes the encounter with two people filming their dancing, and serves as the platform on which this writing is based.
-Part 2 -- _An assumption about what happened next_ -- introduces the theme of hiding in plain sight underpinning theme of the writing key theme of the w of screendance presupposes that these two people were making their screendance for social media
+Part 1—_Two young people and their camera_—describes the encounter with two people filming their dancing, and serves as the platform on which this writing is based.
+In part 2—_An assumption about what happened next_—I introduce the theme of hiding that runs throughout the article, and make a case for my assumption that these two people were making their screendance for social media.
+Part 3—_Algorithmic choreography_—introduces the relationship between choreography in screendance and social media algorithms.
+Part 4—_Being in (the) economic common_—explores the digital commons as outlined by Bench, and its relationship to visibility, technology and profit-making.
+Part 5—_Myth and the right to a future tense_—discusses Jacobs and Zuboff and how they both deploy _hiding_ to consider a future that transcends technocratic rationalism.
+In part 6—_Hidden in the future_ I zip forward far into the future and  remember a 2016 screendance work by Annie Pfingst and Helen Poynor.
+I do this to as a strategy to imagine a non-technocratic world.
+Finally, part 7—_To distill production from consumption_—describes how, through social media, we in screendance have acquired a logic of consumption disguised or hidden as a mode of production.

-_In which I introduce the central conceit (or assumption) of this article, and use these two young people to stand-in for screendancing on social media._

-Part 3 -- _Algorithmic choreography_ --

-_In which I question who is doing the choreography and just how little social media needs to know in order to know us._

 ---

  >the outside world, the non-digital world, is merely a theatrical space in which one stages and records content for the much more real, much more vital digital space.

 -- Bo Burnham [-@burnham2021a]

 > Here indeed, the whole mechanism of the operation is invisible to the viewer: the deepest darkness reigns: suddenly, a ghost appears, far, far away at first, appearing as a point of light to the audience.
 But it soon grows, becomes bigger and bigger and seems to approach slowly at first, to then rush towards the spectators: the illusion is total.